epics-containers/p47-services/helm/shared/README.md

 ==================================================

-The files in this folder are used to generate a helm chart for IOC instances on this repository's beamline or accelerator domain.
+The files in this folder are used to generate a helm chart for IOC instances on this repository's beamline or accelerator ioc.

 We generate a new helm chart for each IOC instance deployment.
 This is primarily because helm cannot package the config folder at package time.